 The main function of the arteries is to carry the oxygenated blood from the heart to the other parts of the body and the veins would carry the blood to the heart.

 There are valves built in to stop the blood from moving backwards.
 It is known as the circulatory system and plays an important role in human survival.

 Venous disorders or venous insufficiency can cause blockages or disruptions in the same by disabling the blood from going back to the heart from the limbs.

 The blood won't flow to the heart and can cause life-threatening situations.
 It can pool the blood in the veins of the legs and other limbs, or cause organ damage.

 When the deoxygenated blood doesn’t come back to the heart, the blockages can cause many venous-related disorders.
 These are-

 Varicose or Spider veins

-All these disorders can be life-threatening and cause multiple organ failures.
-One needs immediate medical attention if the case gets worse.
+All these acute venous disorders can be life-threatening and cause multiple organ failures.
+One needs immediate medical attention and start the phlebitis treatment if the case gets worse.